-- 7.5 The Commissioner may serve a data controller with a variation notice.
+- 7.5 The Commissioner may serve a variation notice.
 A variation notice is a notice that the Commissioner proposes to vary a monetary penalty notice.
-A variation notice must

-- a) identify the notice concerned; and

-- b) specify how the notice is to be varied.
+A variation must - a) identify the notice concerned; - b) specify how the notice is to be varied; and - c) specify the date on which the variation is to take effect.